The Great Spotted Kiwi

 The Kiwi is the national bird of New Zealand.
 It is flightless, its feathers appear as hairs.

-There are three (3) species of Kiwi, one with three sub-species :
+There are five (5) species of Kiwi :

 Arthur's Pass National Park is home to the Great Spotted Kiwi.
 Both the Great & Little Spotted Kiwis are only found in the South Island.